 And though research from Imperial College London, published April 2023, found that the presence of SARS-CoV-2 on people’s hands and surfaces contributed to the spread of COVID-19, even the researchers determined that the data was weak.

 Can you get COVID from cash?

 Way back in 2020, the World Health Organization warned that cash could be a contributor to the spread of COVID.
 Consequently, it promoted paperless spending options such as contactless payments instead of using paper bills.
 Some people even began soaking dollar bills in Lysol to sterilize them.
 Chinese banks began disinfecting and isolating used banknotes with UV lights.

-The BYU study, however, absolves paper currency of potential harm.
+The BYU study, however, absolved paper currency of potential harm.
 The data it derived found that the SARS-CoV-2 virus is almost immediately nonviable when it is deposited on a cash banknote.
-In fact, it was nearly impossible to detect just 30 minutes after it was placed, with the virus being reduced by 99.9993 percent.
+It was nearly impossible to detect just 30 minutes after it was placed, with the virus being reduced by 99.9993 percent.
 No live virus at all was detected 24 and 48 hours afterward.

-Therefore, the merchants who wanted to protect their employees and customers from the spread of COVID-19 by disallowing cash transactions can now rest assured that the preventative measure may have been a kind gesture but didn’t actually do anything to help abate transmission.
+Therefore, the merchants who wanted to protect their employees and customers from the spread of COVID-19 by disallowing cash transactions can look back, knowing that the preventative measures they took may have been kind gestures, but had no measurable impact on abating transmission.

 “These suppositions were made without any data behind them whatsoever,” says Robison.
 “It showed that the problems of blindly going down the road without anything to back it up.
 People and companies were making decisions based on no or bad data.
 So we decided to do the research ourselves.”